aiven/aiven-docs/docs/platform/howto/set-authentication-policies.md

 ### Access from allowed IP addresses

-You can restrict users to accessing the Aiven Platform from specific IP address ranges to ensure they are coming from trusted networks.
+You can restrict access to your organization's resources by allowing only specific IP address ranges, ensuring connections are coming from trusted networks.
 This helps you minimize exposure, reduce the risk of breaches, and comply with policies and regulations.

-This also applies to access through personal and application tokens.
+This authentication policy setting also applies to access through personal and application tokens.

 ## Set an authentication policy